hermit-os/hermit-playground/README.md

 We promise that this will make it easier to maintain and extend our kernel.
 All code beside the kernel can still be developed in your preferred language (C/C++/Go/Fortran).__

-__This repository contains the Rust-based version of HermitCore.
+__This repository contains the Rust-based playground for HermitCore.
 Currently, it isn't stable and does not support all features of the [C-based version](https://github.com/hermitcore/libhermit).
 However, it is a starting point and runs within a hypervisor.
 The multi-kernel approach has not yet been tested in it.__